oskariorg/oskari-docs/md/documentation/backend/actionroutes/createanalysislayer.md

 The output attribute schema is a combination of the attributes from the inputs.
 Attributes with same name but different types will be converted to strings.

-## Intersection (WPS vec:IntersectionFeatureCollection)
+## Intersection (WPS gs:IntersectionFeatureCollection2) (oskari extension to WPS)
-Spatial intersection of two feature collections, incuding combining attributes from both.
+Spatial intersection of two feature collections, incuding attributes of first.
+Spatial contains of two feature collections, incuding attributes of first.

+## Intersection (WPS gs:ZoneSectorFeatureCollection2) (oskari extension to WPS)
+Creates zones around features in one feature collections incuding attributes. input is zone size (unit m) and count of zones

 ## Response

 ### Raw example